xinliu29/NCMNet/README.md

 You can also retrain the model on SUN3D by modifying related settings in `core\config.py`.

 # Acknowledgement
 This code is heavily borrowed from [[OANet](https://github.com/zjhthu/OANet)] [[CLNet](https://github.com/sailor-z/CLNet)].
-If you use the part of code related to data generation, testing and evaluation, you should cite these papers:
+If you use the part of code related to data generation, testing, or evaluation, you should cite these papers:

 ```
 @article{zhang2019oanet,